-- 5.5 Elected members have all the rights available to members of the public and may request individual copies of any agendas of the Cabinet and of Committees, Sub-Committees or Panels of which they are not members. - 5.6 Additionally, if an elected member is able to demonstrate a "need to know" in their role as a county councillor, officers should provide the relevant information, including exempt or confidential information, to that elected member. - 5.7 Special care needs to be taken when an elected member has a significant personal or business relationship with a constituent about whom they are seeking information.
-In such circumstances elected members are advised to consider their Code of Conduct and consult the Director for Corporate Services as necessary.
+- 5.06.5 Elected members have all the rights available to members of the public and may request individual copies of any public agendas of the Cabinet and of Committees, Sub-Committees or Panels of which they are not members. - 5.06.6 Additionally, if an elected member is able to demonstrate a "need to know" in their role as a county councillor, officers should provide the relevant information, including exempt or confidential information, to that elected member.
+Section 12 'Access to Information Procedure Rules' explains this in more detail.

+5.16.7 Special care needs to be taken when an elected member has a significant personal or business relationship with a constituent about whom they are seeking information, or a significant personal or business interest in land or property about which they are seeking information.
+In such circumstances elected members are advised to consider their Code of Conduct and consult the Deputy Chief Executive and Director for Corporate Services (Monitoring Officer) as necessary.